builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 - You can solve a lot of potential issues in your code by simply removing most if not all public setters from your code base.

 ---

-:large_blue_circle: There are some instances where private setters may be necessary by a third-part framework.
+:large_blue_circle: There are some instances where private setters may be necessary by a third-party framework.

 ---